rem-os/build/manifests/README.md

 # The Manifest File:
 --------------

-TrueOS includes several manifest files in this directory which may be referenced for examples of usable build manifests. which can be customized with the following JSON settings:
+RemOS includes several manifest files in this directory which may be referenced for examples of usable build manifests. which can be customized with the following JSON settings:

 ### version